ortizfer/Software-2016-2017/Documentation/README.md

 Code for Proteus 2.0 Missions

 """
+30- Juan G. Lastra Febles and Carlos Figueroa 10/05/2017 7:02 PM Documented the Cleanup and moved the file to Utils.
+Documented the Buoy.py, documented the Directon.py, documented the Gate1.py, documented Gate2.py, documented Island.py

+29- Juan G. Lastra Febles and Carlos Figueroa  10/05/2017 5:46 PM Edited the Documentation of the Movement.py and the CenterPath.py

 28- Juan G. Lastra Febles, Carlos Figueroa and Jose Montes 10/05/2017  3:58 pm Commented on the Align code and Hydrophone